Private Club and Golf Since 1924

 The walker-friendly course features an exceptional array of manicured fairways with undulating greens of tift eagle.
 The greens are a mixture of tift eagle Bermuda, which provides smooth and firm putting surfaces that roll to an average stimp meter speed of 10 to 10.5.
 The course has a yardage of 6739 with a 73.5 rating and 133 slope.

 The driving range includes target greens for practicing your skills.
-In addition, private lessons and clinics are available from our professional golf staff, including an excellent program to promote junior golf.
+In addition, private lessons and clinics are available from our professional golf staff.

 When you need professional products or custom club fitting, our pro shop can help with all your needs.